HaziqRazali/Multitask-Variational-Autoencoding-of-Human-to-Human-Object-Handover/README.md

 How to further improve the model

   * Use synthetic data to increase number of classes and to limit the variance in object orientations.
+  * Use the object's principal/main axis instead of its x,y,z to simplify the object orientations.
   * Retrain GloVe on a filtered corpus without sentences containing irrelevant words e.g. ski or happy.

 # References